This three minute animation explores the symptoms of Bipolar

 12 months without treatment.

-- There has been more than one episode of
+- If you have had more than one episode of

 severe depression, but only mild manic episodes – these are called

-- More than four mood swings happen in a 12
+- If you have more than four mood swings in a

 disorder, and can happen with both types I and II.